 The District has prioritized service expansion for the Elizabeth area.
 The Elizabeth Library currently only occupies 5,225 square feet of space of a facility that spans 16,600 square feet.
 The non-library portion of the building is undeveloped warehouse space.
-Developing that space will likely cost at least an estimated \$4 million and up to \$8 million.
+According to our Community Needs Assessment, the Elizabeth Library will need approximately 25,000 square feet to meet community needs by 2040.
 As illustrated above, the District's relatively conservative approach to budget, which results in an aggressive accrual of reserves, will result in seed money for the pursuit of grants to create a bigger Elizabeth Library.
+An additional priority is upgrading the other libraries to bring them to compliance for regulations such as the Americans with Disabilities Act (ADA).